Nguyễn Công Phượng: 2020 AFF Championship

-Absent
+Absence

 Before 2022 AFF Championship, he asked coach Park Hang-seo's permission not to attend the tournament.

 On 11 September 2023, under new head coach Philippe Troussier, Công Phượng scored one goal in a friendly match against Palestine, which Vietnam won 2–0.
 This was his first goal for the national team after almost 2 years.

 Công Phượng was not called up for the 2023 AFC Asian Cup because he didn't have much playing time at Yokohama in 2023 season.

 In March 2024, he was called up for 2 matches against Indonesia in 2026 FIFA World Cup qualification, but has been ruled out due to injury.
 He then was not called up by the new manager Kim Sang-sik for the 2024 ASEAN Championship.

 On 22 May 2025, he was called up for the first time under Kim Sang-sik, for a match against Malaysia in 2027 AFC Asian Cup qualification.
 This is his return for the national team after almost 2 years of absent.

-But on 3 June 2025, he was injured and had to leave Vietnam national football team.
+But on 3 June 2025, he was injured and had to forfeit the call-up.